-The action-packed adventure continues in the third installment and it gets really good with the three main character siblings starting at a new school.
+The action-packed adventure continues in the third installment.
+It gets really good with the three main character siblings starting at a new school.
 Having done this before in my personal life, I was enthralled.
 And the climax, centering around the book title, is wild and unpredictable.
 I am ready to read this again.

 The Warden and the Wolf King (Wingfeather Saga Book 4) by Andrew Peterson

 Peterson set the bar high in the first three and the pay off in this concluding volume (much longer than the other books) is worth it.
-There are secondary characters developed in an alternating scene (this happens in prior books but not as in depth as this one).
-I admit I didn’t appreciate this as much as I could have if I had loved those characters as much as the main ones, but the overall story and ending is emotional and satisfying.
+There are secondary characters developed in an alternating scene.
+(This happens in prior books but not as in depth as this one.)
+I admit I didn’t appreciate this as much as I could have if I had loved those characters as much as the main ones.
+The overall story and ending is emotional and satisfying.
 I recommend this series to anyone who loves Narnia, Hogwarts or Middle Earth or even if you do not.